 St. Lawrence offers undergraduate Bachelor of Arts and Bachelor of Science degrees.
-The degree of Bachelor of Arts is given on the satisfactory completion of programs of study with concentration in the fields of Anthropology, African Studies (combined majors, Art and Art History, Asian Studies (combined majors, Business in the Liberal Arts (offered as a second major only, Canadian Studies (combined majors, Economics-Mathematics, English, Combined Majors, Environmental Studies, Environmental Studies (combined majors, Estudios Hispánicos, Francophone Studies, Global Studies, Government, History, Combined Majors, International Economics-Language (combined majors, Multi-Language, Music, Performance and Communication Arts, Philosophy, Religious Studies and Sociology, or a Multi-Field program with concentration in two or more of these fields.
+The degree of Bachelor of Arts is given on the satisfactory completion of programs of study with concentration in the fields of Anthropology, African Studies (combined majors), Business in the Liberal Arts (offered as a second major only), Canadian Studies (combined majors), Economics, Economics-Mathematics, English (combined majors), Environmental Studies, Environmental Studies (combined majors), Estudios Hispánicos, Francophone Studies, Global Studies, Government, History (combined majors), International Economics-Language (combined majors), Multi-Language, Music, Performance and Communication Arts, Philosophy, Religious Studies and Sociology, or a Multi-Field program with concentration in two or more of these fields.

-The degree of Bachelor of Science is given on the satisfactory completion of programs of study with concentration in the fields of Biology, Biology-Physics, Biochemistry, Chemistry, Computer Science, Conservation Biology, Economics-Mathematics, Environmental Studies (combined majors, Geology, Geology -Physics, Mathematics, Neuroscience, Physics, Psychology, Statistics, or a Multi-Field program with concentration in two or more of these fields.
+The degree of Bachelor of Science is given on the satisfactory completion of programs of study with concentration in the fields of Biology, Biology-Physics, Biochemistry, Chemistry, Computer Science, Conservation Biology, Economics-Mathematics, Environmental Studies (combined majors), Geology, Geology-Physics, Mathematics, Neuroscience, Physics, Psychology, Statistics, or a Multi-Field program with concentration in two or more of these fields.